-Knowing I wanted to work closer with athletes, I decided chiropractic school was the best option for me.
-I began attending Western States Chiropractic College studying anatomy, physiology, biomechanics, and a plethora of other classes that would provide me the tools to help patients and athletes to reach their goals.
-While at Western States, I participated in the Sports Medicine Club which allowed me to work one on one with various sports.
+Knowing I wanted to work closely with athletes, I decided to become a chiropractor.
+At Western States Chiropractic College, I studied anatomy, physiology, biomechanics, and a plethora of other subjects that gave me the tools to help patients and athletes to reach their goals.
+While at Western States, I participated in the Sports Medicine Club.
+This enabled me to work one-on-one with athletes in a variety of sports.

 In my personal time, I enjoy attending Seattle Sounders matches with my husband, golfing, playing with my adorable boxer and kitty, and creating jewelry for friends and family.

 Washington State Chiropractic Association